OpenSourceKyle/OpenSourceKyle.github.io/content/blog/2023-04-30-day-of-rest.md

 title: "Day Of Rest"
 ---

 I got taken off the work schedule today, so I am thankful for that.
-Since it's a slow day at the restaurant, they're letting a server run the bar (he bartends 1/month, so good luck to him).
+Since it's a slow day at the restaurant, they're letting a server run the bar (he bartends once a month, so good luck to him).

 Anyways, I went out with about half the servers last night to a house party.
 Overall, it was nice, relaxed, and a bit different.
 Something I heard but now have experienced, the food industry has a lot of interesting people (i.e. drugs).
 It normally skews younger, less ambiguous, less serious/mature, more drug abuse, etc... maybe like a step above high school with more (or the same amount of drugs?).
 Although I appreciate how nice and kind everyone has been, I don't care to really be in this sort of environment outside of work.
 Most also have no sleep schedule, which is another big issue for me.
 I had a good night, but I don't have a desire to go out with them again.
 Another big struggle is how hard it is (or isn't) to talk to everyone -- I mean really talk not just say some edgy, sexual, or unserious shit ALL.
 THE.
 TIME.
 I took it as everyone being playful initially, but these folks are immature and are trying to distract or escape from their reality.
-Again, I don't say that in a mean way, but I'm not in that mindset nor do I want to be drug into it.
-I like to "connect" with people as cliche as that is -- not just spout ADD shit every few seconds.
+Again, I don't say that in a mean way, but I'm not in that mindset nor do I want to be dragged into it.
+I like to "connect" with people as cliché as that is -- not just spout ADD shit every few seconds.
 These people are not present in the moment, and that bothers me.
 I also believe this is good experience for me to be around "normal", imperfect people.

 One of the servers is some tall, cute "lesbian" that I am pretty sure was tweaking the whole day.
 We only had previously talked once when she introduced herself, but yesterday she was very erratic and aggressive ("talking shit", flipping me off, coming up behind and saying she wanted to smack my bald head, etc. -- at work).
 I can handle that, but it was weird for a stranger [to me] to act like that...
 I am sure she's on drugs.
 At the party, I didn't put up with her shit, and she stopped acting aggressive and couldn't look me in the eyes afterwards.
 Goes to show most women aren't the tough badasses they like to think they are.
 I don't relish in it, but I don't regret not being a bitch.